kyletaylored/dd-sdk-maui/docs/guides/http-tracing.md

 ## Future Improvements

-The Datadog MAUI SDK team is working on implementing automatic HTTP tracing for iOS.
-The planned improvements include:
+The Datadog iOS SDK is expected to release automatic HTTP swizzling in a future version, which will make `DDURLSessionInstrumentation` unnecessary by automatically intercepting all `NSURLSession` calls.
+Once that release is available:

-### Phase 1: Basic URLSession Instrumentation
+### Phase 1: Automatic Swizzling (Upcoming iOS SDK)
-- ✅ iOS bindings for `DDURLSessionInstrumentation` (already exists)
-- ⏳ Configure URLSession instrumentation in iOS platform code
-- ⏳ Apply first-party hosts configuration
-- ⏳ Test with standard `HttpClient` using `NSUrlSessionHandler`

-### Phase 2: HttpClient Interception
-- ⏳ Create custom `HttpMessageHandler` for tracing
+- ⏳ Upgrade to the Datadog iOS SDK version that includes automatic swizzling
-- ⏳ Automatic span creation for HTTP requests
+- ⏳ Remove `DatadogHttpMessageHandler` requirement for basic RUM resource tracking
-- ⏳ Automatic header injection
-- ⏳ Error and status code tracking
+- ⏳ All `HttpClient` requests automatically tracked without any code changes

-### Phase 3: Unified API
+### Phase 2: Full Distributed Tracing
-- ⏳ Single configuration for both platforms
-- ⏳ Automatic platform detection and setup
+- ⏳ Automatic trace header injection for `HttpClient` requests on iOS
-- ⏳ Zero-code instrumentation
+- ⏳ End-to-end distributed tracing parity with Android

 ### How You Can Help

-If you'd like to contribute to implementing automatic HTTP tracing:
+If you'd like to contribute:

-1. **Test the bindings** - Verify iOS URLSession instrumentation works with native code
-2. **Prototype solutions** - Try different approaches for `HttpClient` instrumentation
+1. **Test with new SDK releases** — When a new Datadog iOS SDK is released, verify whether `DDURLSessionInstrumentation.EnableWithConfiguration()` works without crashing
-3. **Share feedback** - Report what works and what doesn't in your apps
+2. **Share feedback** — Report what works and what doesn't in your apps
-4. **Submit PRs** - Contribute implementations to the [GitHub repository](https://github.com/kyletaylored/dd-sdk-maui)
+3. **Submit PRs** — Contribute implementations to the [GitHub repository](https://github.com/kyletaylored/dd-sdk-maui)

 ---